emeyer121/StimulusModeling/README.md

 # Stimulus Transformations

 A Python library integrating stimulus image transformations including object centering, scaling, texture synthesis, skeletonization, and neural network feature extraction.
 This library is designed for researchers who need to process and transform stimulus images for experiments or modeling.
+Currently only supports grayscale images of objects on uniform backgrounds but can update in the future for more complex images.

 ## Installation